Canon 1100D vs Nikon D70s

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1100D and the D70s are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (95%), as well as the same magnification (0.50x).
 The adjacent table lists some of the other core features of the Canon 1100D and Nikon D70s along with similar information for a selection of comparators.

 The 1100D writes its imaging data to SDXC cards, while the D70s uses Compact Flash cards.